Weslaco Independent School District partnered with City of Weslaco to bring Flor y Canto: A Cinco de Mayo Fiesta to La Plazita Park.

 The city’s intent is to preserve the culture of La Plazita Park as being a place where families and friends can gather to celebrate.

-The night ended with dancing to the music of the award-winning group, “Conjunto Salvaje”, from Weslaco East High School.
+the award-winning group, “Conjunto Salvaje”, from Weslaco East High School.

-Preparations began months in advance, as Parks and Recreation Department revitalized the park.
+revitalized the park.
 Old buildings were torn down to make space for new grass, and the plaza gazebo was restored by updating its structure and was given a fresh coat of paint, trees were trimmed, and park fixtures were repaired.
 Banners have been hung commemorating Weslaco’s history of the 1015 onion being a big part of the area’s economy.

 by Maggie Perez, City of Weslaco